Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-3/README.md

         const Promise = require("bluebird");
     ```

 1. One feature that Bluebird gives us is the ability to Promisify packages....you can dynamically create asychrounous functions from normally synchronous ones.
-They get prefixed with the name `Async`.
+They get suffixed with the name `Async`.
 Add this line of code to promisify the Node built in `fs` package.

     ``` javascript
         const fs = Promise.promisifyAll(require("fs"));